 National protocols for test administration

 In cases where individual students with disability require adjustments to access the tests, these adjustments are provided at the school in consultation with the relevant test administration authority.
-Further information about adjustments is available in the Adjustments for students with disability section.
+Further information about adjustments is available at Adjustments for students with disability.

-In order to maintain the integrity of the tests and the testing process these protocols must be followed carefully.
-Breaches of the National protocols for test administration and allegations of cheating or improper behaviour are taken seriously and investigated thoroughly.
-Substantiated cases of improper behaviour may be reported publicly.
-To assist test administration authorities and schools to understand what appropriate/inappropriate behaviours are, a code of conduct is included in the National protocols for test administration, along with information on how breaches are dealt with.
+To maintain the integrity of the tests and the testing process, the protocols must be followed carefully.
+Breaches of the protocols and allegations of cheating or improper behaviour are taken seriously and investigated thoroughly.
+Substantiated cases of improper behaviour may lead to invalidation of student results and be reported publicly.
+To assist test administration authorities and schools to understand what appropriate/inappropriate behaviours are, a code of conduct is included in the protocols, along with information on how breaches are dealt with.

 The NAPLAN code of conduct is designed to uphold the integrity of the tests by outlining the fundamental principles upon which the tests are based.
-Undermining test integrity by breaching these principles, or the National protocols for test administration, will lead to an investigation and, if allegations are substantiated, to potentially serious consequences.
+Undermining test integrity by breaching these principles, or the protocols, will lead to an investigation and, if allegations are substantiated, to potentially serious consequences.
 The code provides a summary of acceptable and unacceptable behaviours.
-At all times educators must ensure that tests are administered in a way that is fair and equitable for all students, in order to provide an accurate assessment of students’ capabilities at the time of testing.
+In order to provide an accurate assessment of students' capabilities at the time of testing, at all times educators must ensure that tests are administered in a way that is fair and equitable for all students.

-ACARA, in cooperation with states and territories, will continue to review the National protocols for test administration to ensure that tests are delivered in an appropriate and consistent manner across all states and territories.
+ACARA, in cooperation with states and territories, will continue to review the protocols to ensure that tests are delivered in an appropriate and consistent manner across all states and territories.
 ACARA has full confidence in the ability of schools to administer the tests professionally.

 Nationally consistent guidelines to support the investigation of test incidents have also been developed.
-The Guidelines for managing test incidents document is available in the Test integrity section.
+The guidelines for managing test incidents document is available on the Test integrity page.